 With technology continuously evolving, ATC facilities are always in search to adopt new trends that help with task performance to keep up with the demand for faster and better service.
-Here, we look at some trends and the challenges faced by those trends in Air Traffic Control facilities.
+Here, we look at some trends, the challenges faced by ATC facilities, and also some solutions that can be employed by operators and management in Air Traffic Control facilities.

 One important trend is the use of more digital displays in ATC facilities.
 In old ATC towers, operators relied on physical sightlines, radio, and one or two screens to communicate with airlines and pilots.
 Today’s modern technology means more information is readily available to operators at an increasing rate on larger displays.
 As a result, ATC systems can display more information and controllers have more data to monitor and share.